beaker-project/beaker-dev-docs/guide/writing-a-patch.rst

 This will create a local git branch called ``myfeature`` that is associated with the upstream ``develop`` branch for easy rebasing.

+Beaker uses a number of Javascript libraries which are tracked using git submodules.
+You must run ``git submodule init`` followed by ``git submodule update`` to clone them.

 For new features and any invasive bug fixes (e.g. those requiring database changes), the working branch should be based on ``origin/develop`` as shown.